alisterburt/napari-workshops/napari-workshops/SciPy-0722/make_a_simple_plugin.md

         print(f"you have selected {img_layer}")
     ```

-	- Finally, you see the what looks like just a plain function.
-We will modify this to incorporate our `detect_spots` function.
+        3. Finally, you see the what looks like just a plain function.
+We don't need complex GUI interactions for our plugin, and we don't want to have to lay out the GUI ourselves, so we will modify this to incorporate our `detect_spots` function.

 	```python
     # Uses the `autogenerate: true` flag in the plugin manifest